top of page

 • Three new contracts directly attributed to targeted LinkedIn campaigns

-• Estimated marketing return on investment exceeding 300%
+• Estimated marketing return on investment exceeding 300% on all campaigns

 • Operational cost efficiencies achieved through improved marketing infrastructure